mit-cml/yrtoolkit/yr/tutorials/fake_voices.md

   font-style: italic; font-size: 80%">Boris Karloff in the movie Frankenstein. © 1931 Universal Pictures</span>

 # Expand Your App
 Computers make fake voices in many different ways.
-The system inside a phone or tablet is a very basic one called <i>text to speech</i>.
+The system inside a phone or tablet is very basic, called <i>text to speech</i>.
 Do you think the voice from your app would fake anyone out when reading a long passage?
 What is missing?

 Some artificial intelligence systems — such as Siri, Google Voice, or Alexa — sound much more human.
 They create <i>synthetic speech</i>.
 These machine-learning models are trained by listening to millions of humans speak.
 Can they really trick the human ear?
 You decide.